Myths Vs. Facts – Do People Want to Receive Their Critical Communications Electronically? (7 of 8)

 June 21, 2018 Categories: Customer Engagement, Environment, Marketing, Paper, Printing, Uncategorized Tags: critical communication, digital communication, electronic communication, paper, print, print communication

-Contrary to popular belief, a wholesale switchover to digital communications is not always welcomed by consumers.
+Contrary to popular belief, the complete transition to a full paperless society is not always welcomed by consumers.
 A large percentage of people wish to retain the flexibility of paper-based, postal, and electronic communications.
-As North America becomes more digital every day, it was long-assumed that digital would replace paper.
-However, research shows that paper still has a place in today’s society and many people want to be able to choose their preferences, and for critical communications, they prefer print over electronic communications.
+As North America becomes more digital every day, there was the assumption that digital would completely replace paper.
+However, research shows that paper still has a place in today’s society.
+Not only that, but many people want to be able to choose their preferences.
+There are some documents that many still preferred to be delivered via a printed format.
+This is especially true for critical communications.
+For important financial documents, many still prefer print over electronic communications.

 The Fact: Many consumers value paper-based and mail-delivered communications more than their digital counterparts

 “You’ve got Mail!” isn’t quite the exhilarating experience it was when email first came out.
 The vast majority of direct messaging on the internet is known by its more familiar name, spam.
 Marketers have figured out that the cheapest way to send documents is also the least effective.

 - 70% of Americans, including 69% of 18- to 24-year-olds, say they prefer to read print and paper communications rather than reading from a screen. - Two Sides, 2011